skip to Main Content

 Next thing we have to recognize is that anything related to probability is calculated by multiplications.
 If the rate at which rockets stream out of space station one is q1, and the rate at which rockets stream out of space station two is q2, then q1 times q2 reflects the number of collisions happening.

-Finally we have to keep in mind that it matters a great deal how far the space stations are from each other.
+Finally we have to recognize that it matters a great deal how far the space stations are from each other.
 If they are far enough from each other, there are hardly any collisions at all.
 If they are close together, we get a lot of collisions.
 The way this tapers off with distance is the inverse square law.
-We have to take our probability equation and divide it with the square of the distance between the space stations to get the final result.
-If that distance is r, and the result is called F, we get:

 Coulomb's Law